Dr. Kool‘s

 The Short Story

 With the old Freon, tiny refrigerant leaks were not a big problem.
-Each spring you could add 1-2 lbs of Freon, and the system would work fine for another season.
+Each spring you could add 1-2 lbs of freon, and the system would work fine for another season.

-After January 1, 2010, it will be illegal to manufacture R-22 condensers, and you will no longer have access to economical R-22 equipment.
-Will there come a time when the title of this article, ACONLY FOR THE RICH? becomes a reality?
-We're moving in that direction.
+Will there come a time when the title of this article, AC—ONLY FOR THE RICH? becomes a reality?
+Perhaps!

 Old Freon (R-22 or R-12) is homogeneous, and will always maintain its chemistry.
 It makes no difference whether it's charged as a liquid or as a gas.
 New Freon (R-134a or R-410a) is a blend which will leak out selectively and fractionate.
 It will also fractionate if charged as a gas.
 Fractionation leaves the remaining refrigerant with an off-chemistry composition.